PINTO 7 DIVISION RULES

 Offense:

-A maximum of 5 runs can be scored per half inning by each team unless the ball that is hit which would result in a 5th run is a home run (a home run in this case is considered a ball that is hit over the fence).
-Example: 4 runs have scored and the bases are loaded and a player hits a home run – the offensive team would be credited for 8 runs in the inning.
+A maximum of 5 runs can be scored per half inning.
+Exception to this rule, if the ball that is hit, which would result in the 5th run, is a home run (a home run in this case is considered a ball that is hit over the fence) all runs would count.
+Example: 4 runs have scored, and the bases are loaded, and a player hits a home run – the offensive team would be credited for 8 runs in the inning.

 Game Time Limit: